 2. Stimulating debate and thought around new, better and more equitable models for how to manage the greatest global threats and challenges more effectively and equitably.

 Since its inception in 2012, the Global Challenges Foundation has initiated and supported a number of projects that are aligned with the goals of the Foundation.
-The following are some of the larger ongoing projects:
+The following are some of the more noteable projects: